Illumina/NirvanaDocumentation/versioned_docs/version-3.14/core-functionality/gene-fusions.md

 ### Criteria

-The following criteria must be met for Nirvana to identify a gene fusion:
+The following criteria must be met for Illumina Annotator to identify a gene fusion:
 1. Both transcripts must possess a coding region
 1. After accounting for genomic rearrangements, both transcripts must have the same orientation
 1. Both transcripts must be from the same transcript source (i.e. we won't mix and match between RefSeq and Ensembl transcripts)